-I really hate spelling lists, you know the ones that come out on a Monday and a test is on a Friday.
+I really hate spelling lists, you know the ones when the words come out on a Monday and a test is on a Friday.
 The ones that have badly spelt words from the previous week or they are from some list that was concocted from a high frequency words list or worse still a topic vocabulary list!

-I qualified to teach at the end of the 20th century, three countries later and three children later — On the whole, the teaching of spelling doesn’t seem to have changed much!
+I have been a teacher for 20 years — three countries later and three children later — and the teaching of spelling doesn’t seem to have changed much!
 Of course, there are schools that teach spelling as it should be taught- but they are few and far between.
 Research goes on — we know what works — so why don’t our schools teach in a systematic way that will benefit all children.

 Spelling lists should be about pattern.